Raj Reddy

 - Major systems: HEARSAY I, HEARSAY II, HARPY, and DRAGON, developed with students and colleagues at Stanford and CMU.

-- Why he matters: Reddy helped prove that AI could leave toy problems and become engineered infrastructure: speech interfaces, robot control, autonomous systems, and information access for real users.
+- Why he matters: Reddy helped prove that AI could leave toy problems and become engineered infrastructure: speech interfaces, robot control, autonomous systems, digital libraries, and information access for real users.

 Speech Recognition